fabianadeandrade/python_data_analyses/README.md

 # step 4 - initial analyses of cancelling

-# step 5 - analysis of the cancellations cause
+# step 5 - analysis of the cancellations cause using graphics